 Georgia's Universal Waste Rule covers the following wastes: batteries (e.g., certain lead-acid batteries not recycled under other regulations; button, cylindrical and rectangular mercuric-oxide; button silver-oxide and zinc-air; and 9-volt, C, AA, coin, and button rechargeable lithium); pesticides; mercury containing devices (e.g., thermostats, switches); and electric lamps (e.g., fluorescent, high intensity discharge, sodium vapor, and mercury vapor).
 Certain other battery types (e.g. alkaline and carbon zinc cells that have been manufactured without mercury) may not be classified as hazardous wastes, and would therefore not fall under the Universal Waste Rule.
 However, as a matter of responsible practice, such batteries should be collected and sent to recycling facilities rather than being landfilled.

-Read the above regulations, talk to someone at the Hazardous Waste Branch and use the other resources found below to learn more about these rules.
+Read the above regulations, talk to someone at the Land Protection Branch and use the other resources found below to learn more about these rules.
 Here's what to look for and ask about:

 Do I need to register as a universal waste handler?